I am updating this article as I gather new information – come back for the latest details!

 I’ve interviewed several spouses on this subject, and they all agree that instructions have been clear.
 The families are told when to leave and where they should go – generally a large town that is expected to be away from the path of the storm.
 This location is called the “safe haven.”
 You don’t have to go to the safe haven, but you generally won’t be reimbursed for excess expenses incurred by travelling further.
 For example, if your safe haven is Atlanta, and you go to New Orleans, you’ll be reimbursed mileage to Atlanta, not New Orleans.
 Not every evacuation order designates a safe haven, but most do.

 The various commands will make announcements through a variety of methods.
 I’d expect to hear from my spouse, my family readiness group, the internet and social media.
-Here are various webpages for some of the installations that look to be most directly affected by Hurricane Florence:
+Here are various webpages for some of the installations that look to be most directly affected by Hurricane Dorian:

 What Kind Of Things Are Reimbursed?